Jeznar/GitRepo/Documentation/Work_Log.md

 22.10.18 Another update to Magic weapon, this time it uses jez.setCEDesc library calls to manage the convenientDescription previously set with direct code and CE_DESC

+22.10.18 Created CESDescUpdate as a runAsGM macro that is used by new library function jez.setCEDescAsGM() which wraps jez.setCEDesc with GM Authority.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)